 Things to Know Before Visiting Bruny Island

 Bruny Island, like many remote parts of Tasmania, has poor mobile phone reception with most networks.
-Telstra has the most reliable reception here, Telstra pre-paid sim cards can be purchased from the Allonah store if necessary.
+Telstra has the most reliable reception here, Telstra pre-paid sim cards can be purchased from the Alonnah store if necessary.

 It’s also a good idea to bring most of your essential needs as shopping here is limited.
 There are very small, basic supermarkets, and a pharmacy.
 Fortunately if you like gourmet food such as cheese, chocolate, wine and craft beer you’re in luck – you’ll find lots on Bruny Island.